artistCDMJ/Draw2Paint/README.md

-# Draw2Paint Macros
+# Draw2Paint Addon:
+**3D-Space Image Editing for Blender**

 This is an add-on for 4.2 series Blender to enable manipulation of images.
+Lots of this spawned from curiosity after \
+watching a tutorial on making a custom tool panel by CG Cookie on their youtube channel.
+Early work was labeled as the \
+Artist Paint Panel. then later converted to EZDraw Panel by Spirou4D, and then after the 2.8 series I started from \
+scratch to get it working for the 3.x series of Blender.
+At that time, I came up with the idea of 'Draw2Paint' because \
+of the label of the TexDraw Brush had changed to a Draw Tool, and so to paint anything the first step is to  'Press \
+DRAW to PAINT', and it stuck.
+You will probably get tired of seeing the 'this2that' naming but it works well to \
+explain the actions the operators are for.

 The panel can be found in the N panel once installed.
-New Version Here!

 **Image Creation**